-At the end of t Blooms Level of Learning 1.
-Discuss t he principles and functions of management & decide the competitive L3 & L4 strategy t natworks best for the organization nd the importance of plant locations and Learn the concepts of material L3 & L4 managem ent and apply the knowledge of inventory management nd the concept of work study, method study and types of associated L3& L4 charts, th e work measurement, work sampling and marketing strategies in work setting 4.
-Develop e effective project management techniques L5 5.
-Discuss t ne importance of various sub systems of HRM & Strategic Management L3
+At t he end of the course, the student will be able to Blooms Level of Learning 1.
+Discuss the principles and functions of management & decide the competitive L3 & L4 strategy that works best for the organization 2.
+Understand the importance of plant locations and Learn the concepts of material L3 & L4 management and apply the knowledge of inventory management 3.
+Understand the concept of work study, method study and types of associated L3& L4 setting 4.
+Develop effective project management techniques L5 5.
+Discuss the importance of various sub systems of HRM&Strategic Management L3